dwief-usgs/hydrolink/README.rst

+T latest version of hydrolink can be found at https://doi.org/10.5066/P9DGZVXW

 Python package with methods to hydrolink (address) point information to National Hydrography Datasets using web services.
 Docs and tests are in progress.